Skip to content

 3. Select the Production environment

-4. Click Add Server
+4. Click Add assignment

 5. Select your asset (PROD-WEB-01)